KristianOellegaard/django-hvad/docs/public/quickstart.rst

 *************************

 Now that we have defined our model, let's play around with it a bit.
-The following code examples are taken from a python shell.
+The following code examples are taken from a Python shell.

 .. highlight:: pycon